LiquidLessonPlans/Full_Stack_Java_Extended_4_1/qc-study/qc-rest.md

    - PROS:
      - Security - less chance sensitive info can be extracted from server memory.
      - Server-side interruptions will not necessarily impact clients.
+     - Scalability - you can implement horizontal scaling easily
      - Adheres to RESTful constraints
    - CONS:
-     - Memory footprint
-     - Each request carrys more info
+     - Each request carrys more info and is more complex to process
      - Complexity
  - What is Caching?
    - Storing frequently accessed information for rapid repeated lookup.